axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/modifying-messages/conditional-rewrite/_index.md

 {{% alert title="Note" color="info" %}}

-Using conditions in rewrite rules can simplify your {{% productparam "abbrev" %}} configuration file, as you do not need to create separate log paths to modify certain messages.
+Using conditions in rewrite rules can simplify your {{% param "product.abbrev" %}} configuration file, as you do not need to create separate log paths to modify certain messages.

 {{% /alert %}}